JoshRochotte/JoshRochotte/README.md

 #### 🌱 Things I am currently working on:
 - Researching the Impact of Mental Health and Technology
 - Furthering my skills in Computational Social Science and Machine Learning
-- Volunteering to suppport students on career journey and groups like Geek Therapeutics
+- Volunteering to suppport students on their career journey and volunteering my time with groups like Geek Therapeutics

 #### :computer: Programming languages and tools: